openstack/nova/doc/source/admin/cpu-topologies.rst

 can be enabled implicitly through the use of huge pages or pinned CPUs or explicitly through the use of flavor extra specs or image metadata.
 In all cases, the ``NUMATopologyFilter`` filter must be enabled.
-Details on this filter are provided in `Scheduling`_ configuration guide.
+Details on this filter are provided in :doc:`/admin/configuration/schedulers` in Nova configuration guide.

 .. caution::